JackFurby/STAR/README.md

-findWords		-	Find all words you can make with a given set of characters findWordsPrefix		-	Find all words you can make with a given set of characters + a prefix findWordsSuffix		-	Find all words you can make with a given set of characters + a suffix findWordsContains	-	Find all words you can make with a given set of characters + a suffix findMoves		-	Find all words you can make with a given player and the board board			-	Display the current state of the board addLetter		-	Add a letter to the board
+findWords		-	Find all words you can make with a given set of characters findWordsPrefix		-	Find all words you can make with a given set of characters + a prefix findWordsSuffix		-	Find all words you can make with a given set of characters + a suffix findWordsContains	-	Find all words you can make with a given set of characters + a set string findMoves		-	Find all words you can make with a given player and the board board			-	Display the current state of the board addLetter		-	Add a letter to the board